 Rationale: Unilateral or unequal breath sounds indicate that the ET tube is inserted too far and is in the right or left mainstem bronchus.

-Attempt to maintain an air leak with cuff pressure less than 25 cm H2O to reduce the risk of tracheal damage.8 If no air leak is present, determine whether the ET tube is too large, the ET tube cuff is excessively inflated, or laryngospasm is occurring.
+Attempt to maintain an air leak with cuff pressure 15 to 20 cm H2O to reduce the risk of tracheal damage.12 If no air leak is present, determine whether the ET tube is too large, the ET tube cuff is excessively inflated, or laryngospasm is occurring.

 Rationale: Monitoring breath sounds allows detection of ET tube migration or dislodgment.